wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     (2) The Board may grant an exemption subject to any terms and conditions that it thinks fit.

-    (3) Each notice published in the _Gazette_ under this section is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][245] but is not a regulation for the purposes of the [Acts and Regulations Publication Act 1989][246].
+    (3) A notice published in the _Gazette_ under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][245] and must be presented to the House of Representatives under [section 41][246] of that Act.

+    Section 52(3): replaced, on 5 August 2013, by [section 77(3)][247] of the Legislation Act 2012 (2012 No 119).

 #### Competence